 The violation of laws or ordinances prohibiting the manufacture, sale, distribution, purchase, transportation, possession, or use of intoxicating alcoholic beverages or substances represented as alcohol.

 This includes being intoxicated at school, school-sponsored events and on school-sponsored transportation.

-Board Policy Reference: JIC, JICH, JICC Consequence Range: Suspension- Expulsion
+Board Policy Reference: see district website Consequence Range: Suspension- Expulsion Incident Summary and referral to Police